dippersauce/Raccoon/README.md

 - Buttons to share the article
 - Counter shared articles on Facebook
 - YouTube, Vimeo, kickstarter -> Video Responsive
-- Code syntax [Prismjs](http://prismjs.com/index.html) Supported all syntax.
+- Code syntax highlighting via [Prismjs](http://prismjs.com/index.html) Supports all major syntaxes.

-### Replace Favorite icon
+### Replace Icons
-Create an image icon with these dimensions with the name icon.png `155px * 155px` in ` Copy your new favorite icon to ./assets/img/icon.png`
+Create image icons with the appropriate dimensions and name.
+Place your new icons in `./assets/img/icon.png`

-## Mapache settings
+## Raccoon settings
 - Enable **all** checkboxes on the labs page in your Ghost admin panel.

 ![](./documentation/img-api.png)